 5G networks will revolutionize agriculture by implementing so-called “precision agriculture.”

-Animal breeders can monitor livestock health, food and water quality, or feeding patterns.
+Animal breeders can monitor livestock health, food, water quality, or feeding patterns.

 In connection to IoT used in agriculture, we must mention autonomous agricultural vehicles, especially drones, that can be used for everything from monitoring to spraying the fields.